jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

         #6 /profile=full/subsystem=security/security-domain=security-propagation-quickstart:remove
         #7 /profile=full-ha/subsystem=security/security-domain=security-propagation-quickstart:remove
         The batch executed successfully.
-3. Restart the JBoss EAP 6.1 server, as described above, for the changes to take effect.
+3. Restart the JBoss server, as described above, for the changes to take effect.

 Run the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------